Code-Institute-Submissions/first-milestone-project-3/README.md

 &nbsp;&nbsp;&nbsp;Only the images displayed on the Fab Four have their sources (SRC) linked to other website URL’s.<br/><br/>
 • The bands audio (.wav) and all other image (.jpg) files have been downloaded to assets/audios and the assets/images folder &nbsp;&nbsp;&nbsp;respectively.
 The Audio controls width resizes to different devices.<br/><br/>
-• **Video section** displays embedded (iframe) videos from YouTube<br/><br/>
+• **Video section** displays embedded (iframe) videos from the bands YouTube channel<br/><br/>
 • **Gigs section** outlines a tabular display of upcoming events and ticket status indicator.
 The display conforms to different &nbsp;&nbsp;&nbsp;webpage sizes. <br/><br/>
 • **Get updates section** provides a fan subscription option.
-Java script was used to change the button text to Subscribed once the &nbsp;&nbsp;&nbsp;user mandatory fields and clicks the button to complete the process.<br/><br/>
+Java script has been used to change the button text to Subscribed once the &nbsp;&nbsp;&nbsp;user enters all mandatory fields and clicks the button to complete the process.<br/><br/>
 • The **Footer** displays social media connectors as clickable icons that can be directed to the bands social networks.<br/><br/>
 • Clicking the **Book Us** link in the navigation menu activates a pop-up (Bootstrap modal) input form.
-Features include a &nbsp;&nbsp;&nbsp;datetime control, a drop down option for specific fields and pop-up windows confirming the inquiry has been submitted once &nbsp;&nbsp;&nbsp;all the mandatory fields have been completed.<br/>
+Features include a &nbsp;&nbsp;&nbsp;datetime control, a drop down option for specific fields and pop-up window confirming the inquiry has been submitted once &nbsp;&nbsp;&nbsp;all the mandatory fields have been completed.<br/>

 Strived to use semantic HTML5 elements to structure HTML code better.